ekaterinadvolkova/VK-Super-App-Kit/README.md

 * The task is to write an MVP without using external dependencies.<br>

 ## Solution
-Since the task did not mention the meaning of MVP, I assume it is a **Minimum viable product**, meaning the solution should be working with minimum requirements.
+* Since the task did not mention the meaning of MVP, I assume it is a **Minimum Viable Product**

-The test data is generated in JSON format
+* The test data is generated in JSON format